Absorption of hybrid fibre modes by Cs atoms in quadrupole transitions: Quadrupole Interaction

 \item For the case $m_l'=\pm 2$, the zero matrix elements are $(Q_{zz}=Q_{yz}=Q_{xz}=0)$ and the non zero matrix elements are $Q_{xx}=-Q_{yy}=Q_1, Q_{xy}=\pm iQ_1$.
 Accordingly, the Rabi frequency equation (\ref{e18}) has the following form,

 and in terms of the cylindrical components, we have for the case $m_l'=\pm 2$

-\end{itemize} We thus have in hand closed expressions for the Rabi frequencies in the hybrid modes of the optical fibre for the quadrupole transitions $\ket {L=0,m_l=0}\rightarrow \ket{L=2, m_l'}$ which satisfy the transition selection rules.
+\end{itemize} We thus have in hand closed expressions for the Rabi frequencies in the hybrid modes of the optical fiber for the quadrupole transitions $\ket {L=0,m_l=0}\rightarrow \ket{L=2, m_l'}$ which satisfy the transition selection rules.